xindubawukong/xindubawukong.github.io/source/resume/resume-en/index.md

 ## Education

-Aug 2016-Jul 2020: <a href="http://www.cs.tsinghua.edu.cn/">Department of Computer Science and Technology, Tsinghua University</a> (Bachelor of engineering in Computer Science)
+August 2016-June 2020: <a href="http://www.cs.tsinghua.edu.cn/">Department of Computer Science and Technology, Tsinghua University</a> (Bachelor of engineering in Computer Science)

 ## Skills